Updating the cultural development plan

 After four years, an evaluation of the implementation of the 2020 cultural development plan was carried out and the cultural policy priorities and measures were reprioritized.
 The process of updating and its results are documented here.

-When the Cultural Development Plan (CDP) was adopted, it was decided that it would be updated.
-This takes account of the fact that a cultural development plan is not a static structure, but a dynamic concept.
-It is open to change and must respond to new situations and challenges.
+When the Cultural Development Plan (CDP) was adopted, it was already decided that it would be updated on an ongoing basis.
+This reflects the fact that a cultural development plan is not a static entity, but rather a dynamic concept.
+It is open to change and must adapt to new situations and challenges.

-In 2024, the implementation of the measures prioritized at the time in the short and medium term - a time horizon of around five years - was foreseeable.
-The implementation of the CDP up to that point is documented in the annual reports of the Cultural Office: Of the 120 cultural development measures, 41 had been implemented or permanently implemented and a further 30 were in progress.
+By 2024, the implementation of the measures prioritized at the time for the short and medium term—with a time horizon of approximately five years—was foreseeable.
+The implementation of the KEP up to that point is documented in the annual reports of the Cultural Affairs Office: Of the 120 cultural development measures, 41 had been implemented or permanently established, and another 30 were in progress.

-The participation process for the evaluation and update also focused on the exchange with representatives of Wiesbaden's cultural landscape, especially members of the independent scene.
-The Cultural Advisory Board provided intensive support for the CDP update.
+The participatory process for the evaluation and update also focused on dialogue with representatives of Wiesbaden’s cultural landscape, particularly members of the independent arts scene.
+The Cultural Advisory Board closely monitored the KEP update.

 Unsurprisingly, the central topics of the 2019/20 planning process also shaped the debates surrounding the CDP update: